 - Bring along a large beach umbrella or a shade canopy to sporting events.

 - The proper clothing for hot weather isn’t what you’d think.
-Most kids will want to wear shorts and tank tops on hot days, but in fact, exposed skin will overheat far more quickly than skin that is covered in light colored, thin cotton fabric.
+Most kids will want to wear shorts and tank tops on hot days, but in fact, exposed skin will overheat far more quickly than skin that is covered in loose, light colored, thin cotton fabric.
 It also helps protect against sunburn and dehydration.

 - Water